-This year policing in Derbyshire will cost £169.17m and this is paid for by a combination of Government grant and local taxpayers’ contributions through their council tax payments.
+Policing in Derbyshire cost £169.17m in 2018-19 and this was paid for by a combination of Government grant and local taxpayers’ contributions through their council tax payments.
 The Government’s contribution towards paying for policing in Derbyshire has been reduced, when inflation is taken into account, by the equivalent of £40m since 2010, and so the local council taxpayer has been asked to pay a bigger share of the total cost.
 That cut in Government funding has forced the Police & Crime Commissioner (PCC) and Chief Constable to make difficult decisions about the service that they provide to you.
 In particular, it has meant that there are now approximately 400 fewer police officers, along with 400 fewer civilian staff to support them in their effort to keep you and Derbyshire safe.

 Each year the Government limits the amount by which the Commissioner can raise your council tax (known as the cap).
 For the last few years the cap was set at 2%, but this year, the Government raised the cap to a maximum of £12 on a band D property.
 This increase raised an additional £4.4m of much needed income.
 With that money the Commissioner and Chief Constable were not only able to avoid any further cuts, but have increased police officer numbers by 25 (taking our establishment to 1,700 full-time equivalents).
 This money has been used to invest in policing those crimes that both the Chief Constable and his partners in Derbyshire identified as presenting the greatest threat, risk and harm to our communities.
 This included Child Abuse, Child Sexual Exploitation, Domestic Abuse, Sexual Violence, Domestic Extremism and Organised Crime.